 As you all know that machete is one of the widely used tools around the world.
 But many don’t know the interesting machete history that this tool carries with it.
 Since the beginning of mankind people are using different kinds of surviving tools to save them from wild animals and to collect foods for their family.

-In their quest of staying alive, they invented new techniques and, designed new tools.
+In their quest for staying alive, they invented new techniques and, designed new tools.
 Where ever they have gone they needed their tools more than anything as they were wandering in the wilderness.

 By the span of time, they learned to stay in one place by making a permanent shelter.
 And they also made an improvement to their tools at the same time.